AADA

 On-Camera Technique: Fundamentals

-Students prepare to work on a professional film and television set.
-Students learn the jargon of the industry and various roles played by everyone on set.
-Students work behind the scenes, as well as on camera, and each student is trained to run the camera and the sound equipment.
+Students prepare to work on a professional film and television set, learning the jargon of the industry and the various roles played by everyone on set.
+By working behind the scenes, as well as on camera, each student is trained to run the camera and the sound equipment.
 Exercises focus on working in a relaxed and truthful way and on understanding technical adjustments required for working in front of the camera.

 Script Analysis